Just5KY/homey/README.md

 ## Flood
 [Flood](https://github.com/jesec/flood/) is a web-based frontend for multiple torrent clients.
 Once it's running and talking to your client of choice, the API should be accessible via the same port as the web UI.
 No additional configuration is required.

-*Note: Unless you've deployed Flood with an SSL cert or behind a reverse proxy, credentials will be transmitted in plaintext upon authentication. **This should not pose a security risk as Flood only exposes its interfaces on the 127.0.0.1 by default.** However do be aware that someone snooping through local network traffic could theoretically obtain your Flood username & password.*
+*Note: Unless you've deployed Flood with an SSL cert or behind a reverse proxy, credentials will be transmitted in plaintext upon authentication. **This should not pose a security risk as Flood only exposes its interfaces on 127.0.0.1 by default.** However do be aware that someone snooping through local network traffic could theoretically obtain your Flood username & password.*

 ## Minimal Mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
 Everything is disabled except service links and bookmarks.
 If you'd like to run homey in minimal mode and are not running in Docker, work with the local config file: `/public/config/config.yml`.
 If you're running in Docker, edit the config file in homey's Docker volume as usual.